mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 that might have required a bigger PNP switch, and because their regulators are more efficient with 5V supplies.)

+### Pico AGND connected to GND

+The Pico AGND (analog ground) pin is connected directly to the main ground plane on the board.
+The Pico data sheet allows that this is acceptable "if the ADC is not used or ADC performance is not critical", but it's conspicuously silent on what you should do instead if the ADC *is* used and you *do* care about its performance.
+The authors probably felt that the subject is too complex to boil down to a one-size-fits-all wiring diagram, so they left it as an exercise.
+But I'm not an analog engineer, so in the absence of any such guidelines, I just went with the naive approach of connecting the AGND pin straight through to the main ground plane.

+Which I think will be fine for our purposes.
+Pinscape does use the ADC - for plunger input, if the plunger sensor is one of the types with an analog output line.
+But ADC performance isn't exactly "critical" for most of these.
+The one plunger type where ADC performance is pretty important is the potentiometer-based plunger, but for that case, we don't have to use the Pico ADC at all since we have the superior ADS1115 instead.
+That should yield better results than the Pico's on-board ADC can produce even under ideal conditions.

+If any analog engineers are reading this and want to weigh in on a better AGND wiring plan, I'd be interested in hearing any suggestions.

 ### Modules for accelerometer and ADC